-Ependymoma can occur at any age, but most often occurs in young children.
+Ependymoma can occur at any age, but most often happens in young children.
 Children with ependymoma may experience headaches and seizures.
-Ependymoma that occurs in adults is more likely to form in the spinal cord and may cause weakness in the part of the body controlled by the nerves that are affected by the tumor.
+Ependymoma that occurs in adults is more likely to form in the spinal cord.
+It may cause weakness in the part of the body controlled by the nerves affected by the tumor.

 Surgery is the primary treatment for ependymoma.
-For more aggressive tumors or for tumors that can't be removed completely with surgery, additional treatments, such as radiation therapy or chemotherapy, may be recommended.
+For tumors that are growing quickly or for tumors that can't be removed completely with surgery, additional treatments may be recommended.
+These may include radiation therapy, radiosurgery, chemotherapy or targeted therapy.

 Tests and procedures used to diagnose ependymoma include:

 - Neurological exam.
-During a neurological exam, your doctor will ask you about your child's signs and symptoms.
-He or she may check your child's vision, hearing, balance, coordination, strength and reflexes.
-Problems in one or more of these areas may provide clues about the part of your child's brain that could be affected by a brain tumor.
+During a neurological exam, a healthcare professional checks vision, hearing, balance, coordination, strength and reflexes.
+Problems in one or more of these areas may provide clues about the part of the brain or spinal cord that could be affected by a tumor.

 - Imaging tests.
-Imaging tests can help doctors determine the location and size of the brain tumor.
-MRI is often used to diagnose brain tumors, and it may be used along with specialized MRI imaging, such as magnetic resonance angiography.
-Because ependymoma can occur in both the brain and spine, imaging tests should be used to create pictures of both areas when a diagnosis of ependymoma is suspected.
+Imaging tests make pictures of the body.
+They can show the location and size of an ependymoma.
+MRI is often used to diagnose brain tumors.
+It may be used along with specialized MRI imaging, such as magnetic resonance angiography.
+Because ependymoma can happen in the brain and the spinal cord, imaging tests may be used to create pictures of both areas.

-- Removing cerebrospinal fluid for testing (lumbar puncture).
-Also called a spinal tap, this procedure involves inserting a needle between two bones in the lower spine to draw out fluid from around the spinal cord.
-The fluid is tested to look for tumor cells or other abnormalities.
+- Cerebrospinal fluid testing.
+Called a lumbar puncture or spinal tap, this procedure involves inserting a needle between two bones in the lower spine.
+The needle draws out fluid from around the spinal cord.
+The fluid is tested to look for tumor cells.

-Based on your child's test results, the doctor may suspect ependymoma and recommend surgery to remove the tumor.
-Once removed, the tumor cells will be tested in a laboratory to confirm the diagnosis.
-Specialized tests are used to determine the types of cells and their level of aggressiveness, which the doctor may use to guide treatment decisions.
+Based on the test results, your healthcare professional may suspect ependymoma and recommend surgery to remove the tumor.
+Once removed, the tumor cells are tested in a lab to confirm the diagnosis.
+Special tests can tell the healthcare team about the types of cells involved in the tumor.
+Your healthcare team may use this information to guide treatment decisions.

 Ependymoma treatment options include: